-You must pay in Australian dollars the minimum payment due and each other amount payable by you by each payment due date.
-If there are any overdue amounts or overlimit amounts in your statement you should pay them immediately.
-Your failure to pay overdue amounts may mean that we can exercise our rights that arise under these conditions when you are in default (see section 7 for more information).
+You must pay in Australian dollars the minimum payment due by each payment due date and any overdue amounts and overlimit amounts immediately.
 Your statement tells you how to pay us.

-You must pay all amounts owing under this contract without setting off amounts you believe we owe you (except where you have a right to set off that you cannot legally agree to give up such as, where a court order permits or where you have established that a payment is not due and payable).
+You must pay all amounts owing under this contract without setting off amounts you believe we owe you (except where you have a right to set off that you cannot legally agree to give up).